DryPerspective/Basic-Utilities/README.md

 This section will document a brief overview of each part of the library and what it contains.

-- **PhysicsVector** - A size-templated class to serve as a base vector object for physics simulations.
+- **PhysicsVector** - A size-templated class to serve as a base vector object for physics simulations, with some optimisation targeting 2D and 3D vectors.

 - **ConfigReader** - A class to read configuration files and copy the valued contained within into the program at runtime.